 The PMD Scan consists of rules designed to identify problems in your code; the output of a PMD Scan is a CSV file report.
-If you’re using custom code, it’s a good idea to run the scan, as it serves as a helpful code check, which is useful especially before deploying into production.
+If you’re using custom code, running the scan is a good idea, as it serves as a helpful code check, which is useful, especially before deploying into production.

 You can find more information about using the PMD Scan here.

 Checkmarx is another resource for checking custom code.
 Salesforce has partnered with Checkmarx to provide this free code scanning resource, which checks your code for quality and security issues (e.g., Cross Site Scripting and SOQL/SOSL Injection).

 Go to force.com Checkmarx security scanner help article for more information about using the Checkmarx resource.

 Let’s start with Salesforce Sharing settings.
 You can find your Salesforce Sharing setting under the Setup tab and in Sharing Settings.
 Learn more about controlling data access in this Salesforce training: Control Access to Objects.

 So, what does a secure sharing model look like?

 If you don’t have an Experience site (formerly a community), then it’s likely that everything on the right side of your Sharing Settings should be private.